Explore Health Insurance

 What is extras cover and is it worth it?

 Also known as general treatment or ancillary cover, extras cover contributes towards the costs for health services outside of hospital that Medicare doesn’t pay a benefit towards.
-Depending on your extras policy, you may be able to claim a benefit for dental check-ups, physiotherapy, chiropractic, hearing aids and more.
+Depending on your level of extras cover, you may be able to claim a benefit for dental check-ups, physiotherapy, chiropractic, hearing aids and more.

-As extras cover isn’t regulated in the same way as hospital cover, health funds typically offer a variety of different levels of cover.
+As extras cover isn’t regulated in the same way as hospital cover, health funds typically offer a greater variety of cover options.
 However, some funds will still categorise their policies as ‘basic’ or ‘comprehensive’.
 A ‘basic’ policy may offer cover for less expensive services (e.g. scale and cleans for your teeth) or have lower claim limits.
-Meanwhile, ‘comprehensive’ policies will usually cover more services (e.g. root canals, crowns and bridges) with higher annual limits in exchange for paying a higher premium.
+Meanwhile, ‘comprehensive’ policies will usually cover more services (e.g. orthodontics, root canals, crowns and bridges) with higher annual limits in exchange for higher premiums.

 Do I need hospital cover or just extras?

 That’s completely up to you.
-Some people only take out hospital cover because they want more choice if they need surgery.
-While other people just want extras cover for out-of-hospital treatments like dental, optical and physio.
-It’s all up to you if you would like to get hospital cover, extras cover or both.
+Some people only take out hospital cover because they want to avoid public hospital wait times, while others are ok relying on Medicare and just want extras cover for out-of-hospital treatments like dental, optical and physio.
+It’s up to you if you would like to get hospital cover, extras cover or both.

 Can I get extras cover if I have a pre-existing condition?